roundedrectangle/harbour-sshazam/README.md

 ## Known issues

 - armv7hl builds are slow at processing.
 This is because armv7hl doesn't use Rust for now
-- recognition button is blurry
+- no i486 builds are provided

 ## Translating